There are numerous things to do near Reykjavík. Here are only a few examples

 - KLEIFARVATN AND SELTÚN

 Kleifarvatn is a unique still lake only a short distance from Reykjavik.
 A great big worm is said to travel along underground rivers from Lake Thingvellir to Kleifarvatn for a little R&R every year.
 The water is extremely deep and therefore likely that a monster lurks under the still surface.
-Nearby is the wonderful geothermal area Seltún with bubbling hot pools and sulfataras and Grænavatn a crater filled with water of the most amazing green hue.
+Nearby is the wonderful geothermal area Seltún with bubbling hot pools and smelly sulphate and Grænavatn a crater filled with water of the most amazing green hue.

 - STOKKSEYRI AND EYRARBAKKI